-Accommodation Administration Guidelines ELA/Literacy Selected Before Testing: Response Options Student's accommodations will list "Assistive Capturing Responses."
-Materials: External device provided by the student, if needed.
-If the Speech-to-Text Human Scribe student uses speech-to-text software, such as Dragon® Naturally Human Signer Speaking, then a separate computer must be provided; one to Assistive Technology run the assessment on TestNav and a second computer to run the Device software.
+Accommodation Administration Guidelines ELA/Literacy Selected Before Testing: Response Options12 Student's accommodations will list "Assistive Capturing Responses."
+Speech-to-Text Materials: External device provided by the student, if needed.
+If the Human Scribe student uses speech-to-text software, such as Dragon® Naturally Human Signer Speaking, then a separate computer must be provided; one to Assistive Technology run the assessment on TestNav and a second computer to run the Device software.
 TestNav 8 does not contain embedded speech-to-text software.
-Mathematics Response Test Administrator Training: Test Administrators providing the scribe Options accommodation must review: Speech-to-Text Appendix B: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
-Human Scribe Human Signer Appendix H: Human Signer Guidelines (signers only).
-Assistive Technology Note: Check DoDEA policy in the 2025 CCRS Summative Assessment Device Test Security Guidelines in Appendix B of the Test Coordinator Manual and your school's chain-of-custody procedures, to see if there are additional requirements for the use of the Human Scribe accommodation for ELA/Literacy.
-Note: If a student is using an allowable 3rd party external Assistive Technology that provides speech-to-text functionality that will interact with TestNav, the student must also be registered for Assistive Technology Non Screen-reader to allow the assistive technology to work.
+Mathematics Response o If using Co:Writer or Read&Write extensions for TestNav, no Options external device is needed.
+These Speech-to-Text extensions will work as expected within a secure assessment in Speech-to-Text TestNav.
+Human Scribe Test Administrator Training: Test Administrators providing the scribe Human Signer accommodation must review: Assistive Technology Device Appendix B: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses.
+Appendix H: Human Signer Guidelines (signers only).
+Note: Check DoDEA policy in the 2025 CCRS Summative Assessment Test Security Guidelines in Appendix B of the Test Coordinator Manual and your school's chain-of-custody procedures, to see if there are additional requirements for the use of the Human Scribe accommodation for ELA/Literacy.
+Note: If a student is using an allowable 3rd party external Assistive Technology that provides speech-to-text functionality that will interact with TestNay, the student must also be registered for Assistive Technology Non Screen-reader to allow the assistive technology to work.
 Assistive technology, including speech-to-text software, should be tested during an Infrastructure Trial, prior to testing.
 Some speechto-text software will not interact with TestNav, and users should set up a separate, adjacent testing station; the student will use two testing stations, one device with the test and one device with the familiar software.
 Reference the Assistive Technology Guidelines available on the DoDEA support site.
 During Testing: Student dictates responses either verbally, using an external speech-to-text device, an augmentative/assistive communication device (e.g., picture/word board), or by dictating, signing, gesturing, pointing, or eye-gazing.
 The student must be tested in a separate setting.
 The student must be familiar with any assistive technology external device used for test administration.
 Note: TestNav does not have embedded Speech-toexternal third party device (responses must be transcribed).